cs499617/ConnectFourGame/README.md

   - Java

 # Features
-This project incorporates the following concepts learned during the second year of web development:
+This project incorporates the following concepts learned during the first year of application development:
   - Sockets/Servers
   - Databases
   - Threads